Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

       Called after the test case *test* has been executed, regardless of the outcome.

-   .. method:: startTestRun()
+   .. method:: startTestRun(test)

       Called once before any tests are executed.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: stopTestRun()
+   .. method:: stopTestRun(test)

       Called once after all tests are executed.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: addError(test, err)

-      Called when the test case *test* raises an unexpected exception. *err* is a tuple of the form returned by :func:`sys.exc_info`: ``(type, value, traceback)``.
+      Called when the test case *test* raises an unexpected exception *err* is a tuple of the form returned by :func:`sys.exc_info`: ``(type, value, traceback)``.